Egosis/CMPE150_Project3/README.md

     - Find the all actors in those movies, which is union A | B</br>
     - Find the common actors in those movies, which is intersection A & B,</br>
     - Find the actors that played in either of the movies but not both, which is symmetric difference A - B</br>
+    - Do not forget to separate your inputs with "," !!!

 | Input  |
 | ------ |